-We currently have operations in the following major geographic regions:
+We currently have operations in the following major geographic regions: North America, Asia/Pacific, Europe, and Latin America.

-- North America;

-- Asia/Pacific;

-- Europe; and

-- Latin America.

-Selected financial data attributable to each segment and geographic region for fiscal 2015, 2014, and 2013 is set forth in Note 10 "Segment and Geographic Information" of the notes to our consolidated financial statements in Part II, Item 8 of this Annual Report on Form 10-K.
+Selected financial data attributable to each segment and geographic region for fiscal 2016, 2015, and 2014 is set forth in Note 11 "Segment and Geographic Information" of the notes to our consolidated financial statements in Part II, Item 8 of this Annual Report on Form 10-K.

-We have three operating segments, which we define as follows:
+We have three operating and reportable segments, which we define as follows:

-Electron Device Group (Renamed Power and Microwave Technologies Group in July 2015)
+Power and Microwave Technologies Group

-Electron Device Group ("EDG") provides engineered solutions and distributes electronic components to customers in alternative energy, aviation, broadcast, communications, industrial, marine, medical, military, scientific, and semiconductor markets.
-EDG focuses on various applications including broadcast transmission, CO2 laser cutting, diagnostic imaging, dielectric and induction heating, high energy transfer, high voltage switching, plasma, power conversion, radar, and radiation oncology.
-EDG also offers its customers technical services for both microwave and industrial equipment.
+Power and Microwave Technologies Group ("PMT"), launched in July 2015, combines Electron Device Group's ("EDG") core engineered solutions, power grid and microwave tube business with new RF and power technologies.
+As a manufacturer and authorized distributor, PMT's strategy is to provide specialized technical expertise and engineered solutions based on our core engineering and manufacturing capabilities.
+We provide solutions and add value through design-in support, systems integration, prototype design and manufacturing, testing, logistics, and aftermarket technical service and repair-all through our existing global infrastructure.
+PMT's focus is on products for power, RF and microwave applications for customers in alternative energy, aviation, broadcast, communications, industrial, marine, medical, military, scientific, and semiconductor markets.
+PMT focuses on various applications including broadcast transmission, CO2 laser cutting, diagnostic imaging, dielectric and induction heating, high energy transfer, high voltage switching, plasma, power conversion, radar, and radiation oncology.
+PMT also offers its customers technical services for both microwave and industrial equipment.

-EDG represents leading manufacturers of electron tubes and components used in semiconductor manufacturing equipment and industrial power applications.
-Among the suppliers they support are Amperex, CPI, Draloric, Eimac, General Electric, Hitachi, Jennings, L3, National, NJRC, Thales, Toshiba, and Vishay.
+PMT represents leading manufacturers of electron tubes and components used in semiconductor manufacturing equipment and industrial power applications.
+Among the suppliers they support are Amperex, CPI, Draloric, Eimac, General Electric, Hitachi, Jennings, L3, MaCom, National, NJRC, Thales, Toshiba, and Vishay.

-EDG's inventory levels reflect our commitment to maintain an inventory of a broad range of products for customers who are buying products for replacement of components used in critical equipment.
-On average, we hold 120 days of inventory in the normal course of operations.
-This level of inventory reflects the fact that EDG also sells a number of products representing trailing edge technology.
-While the market for these trailing edge technology products is declining, EDG is increasing its market share.
-EDG often buys products it knows it can sell ahead of any supplier price increases.
-As manufacturers for these products exit the business, EDG has the option to purchase a substantial portion of their remaining inventory.
+PMT's inventory levels reflect our commitment to maintain an inventory of a broad range of products for customers who are buying products for replacement of components used in critical equipment.
+PMT also sells a number of products representing trailing edge technology.
+While the market for these trailing edge technology products is declining, PMT is increasing its market share.
+PMT often buys products it knows it can sell ahead of any supplier price increases.
+As manufacturers for these products exit the business, PMT has the option to purchase a substantial portion of their remaining inventory.

-EDG has distribution agreements with many of its suppliers; most of these agreements provide exclusive distribution rights which often include global responsibility.
+PMT has distribution agreements with many of its suppliers; most of these agreements provide exclusive distribution rights which often include global responsibility.
 The agreements are typically long term, and usually contain provisions permitting termination by either party if there are significant breaches which are not cured within a reasonable period of time.
-Although some of these agreements allow EDG to return inventory periodically, others do not, in which case EDG may have obsolete inventory that they cannot return to the supplier.
+Although some of these agreements allow PMT to return inventory periodically, others do not, in which case PMT may have obsolete inventory that they cannot return to the supplier.

-EDG's suppliers provide warranty coverage for the products and allow return of defective products, including those returned to EDG by its customers.
+PMT's suppliers provide warranty coverage for the products and allow return of defective products, including those returned to PMT by its customers.
 For information regarding the warranty reserves, see Note 3 "Significant Accounting Policies" of the notes to our consolidated financial statements in Part II, Item 8 of this Annual Report on Form 10-K.